MV Agusta 125 Pullman: Series 1

 Unveiled at the Brussels Motor Show in January 1953, the "Pullman" stood out for its rather original appearance.
 The cycle parts apparently stretched by the effect of the engine in a very rearward position with the rear suspension mounted on it.

 The engine was a unit construction, The engine was an air-cooled single-cylinder two-stroke with a bore and stroke of 53 × 56 mm giving a displacement 123.5 cc.
 These dimensions were the same as the previous Motore Lungo model.
 Compression ratio was 6:1, and the engine was fed by a Dell'Orto MA17 carburetor.
 Ignition was by a flywheel magneto.
 A Wet multi-plate clutch was driven by gears from the crankshaft, and a three-speed gearbox was fitted, which was controlled by a twist grip.
 Drive to the rear wheel was by chain.

 The MV Agusta had an open cradle frame, made of steel tube, similar in shape to that of MV's "125 Ovunque" scooter, which itself was modelled on the successful "Lambretta 125 C" of 1950.
 Attached to the gearbox was the swinging arm, with an undamped shock absorber each side.
 Additionally a hydraulic central shock absorber was fitted.
 The machine was fitted with telescopic forks and 130 mm drum brakes.

 Rider comfort was enhanced by foot plates rather than the usual footrests, a single saddle and wide, for its class, 3,50 x 15 tyres.
 A rack was fitted above the rear mudguard.
 The position of the engine created an unusual gap between the front wheel and the downtube of the frame that could be fitted with an optional sheet metal fairing, which could be used as a storage compartment.

-Priced between 155,000 to 163,000 Lira, dependent on options, sales of the model were good and helped MV Augusta to achieve and annual production of over 20,000 units.
+Priced between 155,000 and 163,000 Lira, dependent on options, sales of the model were good and helped MV Augusta to achieve and annual production of over 20,000 units.